6ernardo/feup-CPD/assign2/doc/README.md

 After authentication, you will be asked to choose between `simple` or `ranked` mode, and put in the respective queue.

 Once matched, you can play `Tic-Tac-Toe` by inserting the row and column you want to play on (these are 0 indexed).
+Before inputting the play, the player must press enter.

 Finally, you can quit anytime by typing `quit`.